Witchcraft in Italy: Benandanti

 The Benandanti, provided with fennel branches, would fight the sorcerers (strighe and stregoni) who were armed with broomlike reeds.
 The benandanti claimed that they opposed witches' evil deeds and that they cured the victims of their spells.
 If they were victorious in the combat of the four ember weeks, then the crops of the year would be abundant.
 If defeated, they would experience scarcity and famine.

 Further investigations brought to light some details concerning the recruitment of the Benandanti and the pattern of their nocturnal assemblies.
 According to them, they were requested to join the company by an "angel from heaven" and were initiated into the secret group when they were between twenty and twenty-eight years old.
 The company was organized in military fashion under a captain, and the company gathered together when they heard the captain beating a drum.
 Members were bound to secrecy.
 At meetings sometimes as many as 5,000 Benandanti would be present, with some members local to the region, though most would travel from distant provinces.

 They had a flag of white gilded ermine, while the sorcerers' flag was yellow with four devils depicted on it.
 All Benandanti were born "with the shirt," that is, enveloped in a caul.
 When the Inquisition following their stereotyped model of the Sabbath asked if the "angel" promised them delicious courses, women, and other salacious entertainments, the defendants proudly denied such insinuations.

+Segnature

+Recent scholarship has highlighted the continuity of vernacular healing practices in Italy, particularly the tradition known as Segnature, a form of ritual blessing or gesture-based healing often performed by rural practitioners known as segnatori or segnatrici.
+Dr Angela Puca, a scholar of religion and expert in Italian folk magic, has conducted extensive ethnographic fieldwork on these practices.
+In her 2024 monograph, Italian Witchcraft and Shamanism, Puca argues that Segnature represents a living indigenous form of magic that has endured through syncretism with Catholicism and is now undergoing a process of revival and systematisation, partly influenced by social media and modern spiritual frameworks.